Ankle & Heel Pain Cottesloe

 at the Foot Clinic.

 Achilles Tendinopathy is another cause of heel pain or ankle pain.
-When a tendon is ruptured, inflamed, or starts showing signs of degeneration, you will feel pain just above your heel or in your lower leg.
+When a tendon is ruptured, inflamed, or starts showing signs of degeneration, you will feel pain just above the back of you heel or in your lower leg.
 If your Achilles tendon is hurt, we recommend that you see your podiatrist as soon as possible to get a diagnosis.
-At The Foot Clinic we have helped many patients with this type of heel pain, including athletes.
+At The Foot Clinic we have helped many patients with this type of heel pain, including athletes and the elderly.

-Another typical cause of heel pain is a fracture of the heel bone.
-If you feel pain, and notice swelling, then we recommend to have the problem diagnosed at The Foot Clinic.
-A fracture could be a small crack in the bone, or a shattered bone.
-Once our team has assessed your fracture, we will propose the right treatment plan for the best possible recovery.
+Another typical cause of ankle pain is an ankle sprain.
+If you feel pain, and notice swelling around the ankle, then we recommend to have the problem diagnosed at The Foot Clinic.
+An ankle sprain can range from mild to severe pain and can sometimes have a fracture in the bone.
+Once our team has assessed your ankle sprain, we will propose the right treatment plan for the best possible recovery.

 Treatment for Heel Pain

-Your treatment will be supported by a clear diagnosis and X-Rays.
+Your treatment will be supported by our biomechanical examination and a clear diagnosis.
 When we work out a treatment plan, the goal is always to reduce the pain and discomfort, and to return to the best possible function, so you can live an active lifestyle.
 At The Foot Clinic, we use the latest innovative technology to treat heel pain and for other podiatry treatments.
 Low level laser therapy for example, helps improve tissue repair.
 This is how we reduce inflammation, reducing the pain and stimulating the natural healing process.

 Why Choose The Foot Clinic